Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: Conclusions and Future Work

-We have presented a novel CNN-based analysis pipeline for the detection of transient gravitational-wave signals.
-Unlike previous CNN-based analyses, our pipeline is capable of detecting waveforms with morphologies that are not included in the training set while rejecting real detector noise glitches.
-The analysis is shown to be sensitive to a variety of waveform morphologies at signal-to-noise ratios and false alarm rates relevant for issuing rapid alerts to the astronomical community, with very low latencies and computing requirements.
+We have presented a novel CNN-based analysis pipeline, \textsc{MLy}, for the detection of transient gravitational-wave signals.
+Unlike previous CNN-based analyses, \textsc{MLy} is capable of detecting waveforms with morphologies that are not included in the training set while rejecting real detector noise glitches.
+The analysis is shown to be sensitive to a variety of waveform morphologies at signal-to-noise ratios and false alarm rates relevant for issuing rapid alerts to the astronomical community, with very low computing requirements and second-scale latencies possible.

-Our pipeline uses a multi-component architecture where one CNN detects transients that are simultaneous in multiple detectors while a second detects correlation between the detectors to eliminate coincident background glitches.
+The \textsc{MLy} pipeline uses a multi-component architecture in which one CNN detects transients that are simultaneous in multiple detectors while a second detects correlation between the detectors to eliminate coincident background glitches.
 The second CNN takes as input both the whitened detector timeseries data and the Pearson correlation between detectors computed for all physically allowed light travel time delays between detectors, allowing the CNN to detect signal correlation rather than signal shape.
-We suggest using separate models to identify different aspects or properties of the desired signal may be a useful approach generally for GW detection with machine learning methods.
+We suggest that using separate models to identify different aspects or properties of the desired signal may be a useful approach generally for GW analysis with machine learning methods.

 While our model already has sensitivity approaching that of standard low-latency analyses, we consider this investigation to be a promising first attempt with potential for improvement.
-For example, training with more sophisticated simulated and real glitches may reduce the threshold required for the target false alarm rate, while training over a wider range of parameter space may increase sensitivity to impulsive transients similar to cosmic string cusps.
+For example, we could use knowledge of the morphology of common glitch types to reduce the background.
+Our training used simulated glitches with the same morphology as the simulated GWBs to force our models to recognise GWBs by coincidence and correlation between detectors rather than by signal morphology, since the morphology of real GWBs is not known.
+However, the morphology of real glitches \textit{is} known.
+Examination of the noise events in the background distribution shows that many of them are due to known glitch types recognised by Gravity Spy \cite{Zevin_2017,gravity_spy_2018,coughlin_classifying_2019,Soni:2021cjy}.
+Applying a glitch classifier or an auto-encoder to candidate events detected by \textsc{MLy} may allow us to identify false alarms as glitches and thereby veto them in real time.